Lindsay McCulloch – Ph.D. Student in the Department of Ecology and Evolutionary Biology

 Rebekah Stein (former undergrad): Current whereabouts: Graduate program in Ecology at the University of Michigan

 Laura Schreeg (former post doc): Current whereabouts: Program Manager at U.S. Agency for International Development and U.S.Department of Agriculture (USDA)

 Steven Goldsmith (former post doc).
-Current whereabouts: assistant professor at Villanova.
+Current whereabouts: Associate Professor of Environmental Science at Villanova.

 Joaquin Chaves (former post doc).
 Current whereabouts: Research Scientist, NASA Ocean Biology and Biogeochemistry

 Shelby Hayhoe Riskin (former Ph.D. student).
-Current whereabouts: Publishing papers and being a mom.
+Current whereabouts: Tenure track at University of Toronto.

 Carmen Tubbesing (former Bio undergrad).
 Current whereabouts: Ph.D.
 Student, UC Berkeley.

 Jesse Bateman (former GeoBio undergrad).
-Current whereabouts: Graduate student in ecology at Stanford.
+Current whereabouts: Tenure track assistant professor at SUNY Cortland.